ProjectPODER/mongo-switcher/README.md

     { name: 'destination_collection', alias: 'dc', type: String },
 ```

-For remote renaming use `mongo_remote_switch.sh` with environment variables, this requiers allvars and can be run from jenkins.
+For remote renaming use `mongo_remote_switch.sh` with environment variables, this requires allvars and can be run from jenkins.

 Vars:
 ```